2016 6 Hours of Nürburgring: Preview

 The Nürburgring GP-Strecke, where the race was held.

 The 6 Hours of Nürburgring was confirmed as part of the FIA World Endurance Championship's 2016 schedule in December 2015 in a meeting of the FIA World Motor Sport Council in Paris.
 It was the fourth of nine scheduled endurance sports car rounds of the 2016 FIA World Endurance Championship, and the second running of the event as part of the championship.
 The race was held on 24 July at the Nürburgring GP-Strecke circuit with two preceding days of practice and qualifying.
 The Nürburgring GP-Strecke track layout, last modified in 2002, is 5.148 km long and is composed of sixteen corners.
-The 2016 running of the event saw the first usage of the tighter Veedol Chicane in the World Endurance Championship as was previously used in Formula One.
+The 2016 running of the event saw the first usage of the tighter Veedol Chicane on the back straight in the World Endurance Championship as was previously used in Formula One.

 Before the race Porsche drivers Marc Lieb, Neel Jani and Romain Dumas led the Drivers' Championship with 94 points, 39 ahead of their nearest rivals Loïc Duval, Lucas di Grassi and Oliver Jarvis who were a further one in front of third-placed Kamui Kobayashi, Mike Conway and Stéphane Sarrazin.
 Lotterer, Fassler and Treulyer were fourth with 35 points and Dominik Kraihamer, Alexandre Imperatori and Mathéo Tuscher rounded out the top five on 30 points.
 Porsche were leading the Manufacturers' Championship with 127 points, 38 ahead of their nearest rival Audi in second while the third-placed manufacturer Toyota had accumulated 79 points.
 Porsche had so far dominated the championship, with Audi securing the 6 Hours of Spa-Francorchamps victory.
 Kobayashi, Conway and Sarrazin had finished second twice, and Kraihmer, Imperatori and Tuscher had secured third-place finishes on two consecutive occasions.

 Several teams made modifications to their cars in preparation for the event.
 Porsche introduced a third (and final) aerodynamic configuration that produced a large amount of downforce and less drag.
 It was tested and evaluated in a four-day test session at the Circuit de Barcelona-Catalunya.
 Most of the car's modifications were covered by its bodywork, giving it a new front-end appearance.
 Because of the track's short and tight layout, Toyota elected to début an ultra-high downforce specification along with updates to the car's front and rear bodywork developed at the team's wind tunnel at their motor sport headquarters in Cologne.
-In the Balance of Performance adjustments, the Porsche 911 RSR's weight was decreased by 15 kg and its engine power was lowered due to the vehicle's air restrictor being reduced in size by 2 mm.
+In the Balance of performance adjustments, the Porsche 911 RSR's weight was decreased by 15 kg and its engine power was lowered due to the vehicle's air restrictor being reduced in size by 2 mm.
 The Aston Martin Vantage GTE was equipped with the larger diameter restrictor it ran with at Spa-Francorchamps.